Michael Van Valkenburgh: Awards

-Recent accomplishments
+Other works and activities

+Blueprints at Addison Circle is a steel sculpture located in Addison, Texas designed in conjunction with artist Mel Chin dedicated on April 13, 2000.

-Michael Van Valkenburgh continues to devote himself to design work and teaching.
-He has a National Council of Landscape Architectural Registration Board certification and is a registered Landscape Architect in twenty different states.
+Michael Van Valkenburgh devotes himself to design work and teaching.
+He has a National Council of Landscape Architectural Registration Board certification and is a registered Landscape Architect in twenty states.
 In 2002, he was a speaker in the Spotlight on Design Lecture Series at the National Building Museum.
 In 2003, Van Valkenburgh served on the selection jury of the World Trade Center Site Memorial Competition and won the National Design Award for Environmental Design from the Smithsonian Institution's Cooper-Hewitt National Design Museum.
 In November 2004, Van Valkenburgh was personally thanked by First Lady Laura Bush for his design for the renovation of Pennsylvania Avenue in Washington, D.C.
 In 2007, Van Valkenburgh was asked to present the Rutgers Department of Landscape Architecture Margaret O. Cekada Memorial Lecture.
 In 2010, he was awarded two major prizes: the Arnold W. Brunner Memorial Prize in Architecture, from the American Academy of Arts and letters, for contributions to architecture as an art, and the Brendan Gill Prize from the Municipal Arts Society of New York City, which recognized Brooklyn Bridge Park as the work of art that best captured the spirit and energy of New York City.